Sustainability Reporting

 - CQUniversity employees are encouraged to pursue VET or higher education qualifications.
 More than 77% of staff are now studying for, or hold at least one academic qualification, exceeding the target of 75%.

 - CQUniversity staff receive an Engaged Service Leave entitlement (equivalent of one working day) to volunteer within their community, at an organisation of their choice.
-In 2023, staff took 583.3 total hours of engaged service leave which is equivalent to 80.7 days spent volunteering for different causes and initiatives within the University’s many regions.
+In 2024, staff took 483.3 total hours of engaged service leave which is equivalent to 66.5 days spent volunteering for different causes and initiatives within the University’s many regions.

 Our Students

 - The CQUniversity Graduate Guarantee, now in its second year, also offers domestic and international graduates, free access to the Graduate Certificate in Leadership and Entrepreneurship if they have not found related employment within six months of completing their undergraduate degree.
 The course has been specifically designed to give students an opportunity to complete a qualification that will provide them with additional knowledge and leadership skills that will be valued by prospective employers.
-There was only one student undertaking the program in 2023, which is a testament to the employability of CQUniversity graduates.
-Read more about this on page 25 of the 2023 Annual Report.

 - The University’s commitment to industry engagement and graduate career outcomes is also evident in its ongoing focus on Work Integrated Learning (WIL), with 42 bachelor‑level courses now including an embedded WIL component.
-In the past year, there were 7769 higher education WIL placements recorded.
+In the past year, there were 9652 higher education WIL placements recorded.

 Our Research